crahan/HolidayHackChallenge2020/docs/hints/h5a.md

     There's another instance of the program and configuration in ~/lab/ you can play around with.<br/>
     What if we set the user name to an encrypted value?

 The username and password for the `light` application are read from the `lights.conf` configuration file.
-Any parameter starting with `E$` is considered encrypted and automatically decrypted.
+Any configuration value starting with `E$` is considered encrypted and automatically decrypted.
 To retrieve the password, edit `/home/elf/lab/lights.conf` and copy the encrypted password into the `username` field.
 Running `/home/elf/lab/light` will now cause the application to decrypt the encrypted username value so it can be shown as part of the welcome message.

 ![Lights on](../img/hints/h5a/lights_on.png)

-To turn the lights on, use the recovered password with the production version located at `/home/elf/light`.
+To turn the lights on, use the recovered password with the production version of the app, located at `/home/elf/light`.

 !!! done "Answer"
     Computer-TurnLightsOn

 ??? quote "Bushy Evergreen"
     Wow - that worked?
 I mean, it worked!
-Hooray for opportunistic decryption, I guess!
+Hooray for opportunistic decryption, I guess!<br/>
     Oh, did I mention that the Proxmark can simulate badges?
 Cool, huh?<br/>
     There are lots of references online to help.<br/>
     In fact, there's a talk going on right now!